ARIZONA REGISTRAR OF CONTRACTORS, LICENSING REQUIREMENTS: (GREATER THAN $1000 COST)

 Per department rules, HomeSmart and the logo need to be prominent, at least as large or larger than your info.
 Please revise and resend for approval.

-ADVERTISING OTHER AGENTS & BROKERS LISTINGS: You can only market other brokers listings with their express, written permission and authorization.
+ADVERTISING OTHER AGENTS & BROKERS LISTINGS: You can only market other brokers listings with their express, written permission and authorization (both listing agent and designated broker or managing broker).
 You may advertise HomeSmart listings, but if the listing agent requests that you stop, you must comply immediately and cease and desist the advertising.
 That being said, you can do all of these items in your email, however, please remember that we must approve of the final product.
 Please forward any videos or print adverting to this email address for broker approval prior to publication.

 AFFILIATED BUSINESS DISCLOSURE: I've been seeing Affiliated Business disclosures from other brokerages a lot lately.
 I'm not entirely sure we need to present these to our clients because, in part, our clients aren't their clients.
 What is HomeSmart's position on this?
 Should I recommend to my client that he sign their ABD?